Neural tube defects can result in nerve damage, learning disabilities, paralysis, and death.

 Spina bifida results when the neural tube fails to close completely and remains an open channel.
 In spina bifida, the bones of the spine (vertebrae) do not close over the spinal cord.
 It most commonly affects the spine in the lower back.
 One or more of the vertebrae may be involved.

-In occult spinal dysraphism, a more severe form of spina bifida, newborns are born with visible abnormalities on their lower back.
-These include birthmarks, overly pigmented areas (hemangiomas Hemangiomas of infancy (also called strawberry hemangiomas) Hemangiomas are abnormal overgrowths of blood vessels that can appear as red or purple lumps in the skin and on other parts of the body.
+Occult spinal dysraphism is a form of spina bifida in which the spinal cord is affected.
+In occult spinal dysraphism, newborns may have visible abnormalities on their lower back.
+These include birthmarks, overly pigmented areas (hemangiomas Hemangiomas of infancy (also called strawberry or infantile hemangiomas) Hemangiomas are abnormal overgrowths of blood vessels that can appear as red or purple lumps in the skin and on other parts of the body.
 (See also Overview of Skin Growths and Overview of Growths... read more and flame nevus [ stork bite Port-Wine Stains Port-wine stains are flat pink, red, or purplish discolorations present at birth due to malformed blood vessels.
 (See also Overview of Skin Growths and Overview of Growths and Malformations... read more

 ]), tufts of hair, openings in the skin (dermal sinus), or small lumps (masses).
-The underlying spinal cord may be abnormal such as having a fatty tumor (lipoma Lipomas Lipomas are soft deposits of body fat that grow under the skin, causing round or oval lumps.
+The underlying spinal cord may have a defect, such as a fatty tumor (lipoma Lipomas Lipomas are soft deposits of body fat that grow under the skin, causing round or oval lumps.
 (See also Overview of Skin Growths.)
 Lipomas are very common.
 They appear as smooth, soft bumps under... read more

 A meningocele: Only the meninges protrude